-You can always take the two-hour bus, but save some money and cut your transportation time short by taking a BlaBlaCar instead.
-Not only did I have a say in my pickup location, but I also made some friends this way as well!
+You can always take the two-hour bus, but, as most of us are on a budget, why not save some money and cut your transportation time short by taking a BlaBlaCar instead?
+Not only did I have a say in my pickup location, but I made some friends this way too!
 Arrive in Seville by early afternoon.

-I recommend Hispano Luz Confort Guesthouse.* While the accommodation is basic, the location can’t be beat – it’s located within walking distance of some of the most popular attractions in Seville.
+I recommend Hispano Luz Confort Guesthouse.* While the accommodation is basic, the location can’t be beaten – it’s located within walking distance of many of the most popular attractions in Seville.

 By this point, you’ll likely be starving.
 For a spectacular meal filled with Andalusian specialties, an excellent choice is Bar Estrella.
 Try: crujiente de berenjenas (fried eggplant with honey), espinacas caseras con garbanzos (cooked spinach with garbanzo), and pimiento piquillo relleno de bacalao (peppers stuffed with cod).

 Walk off your hearty meal at the Alcazar of Seville (where the last season of Game of Thrones was shot)!
-Get inspired by the intricate interior rooms and fountain-filled gardens.
+Get inspired by the intricate interior and fountain-filled gardens.
 Next, check out the Royal Bullring of Seville.
-You can only explore with their guided tour, but you’ll appreciate it better that way; the history and current practices are quite fascinating!
+You can only explore it with their guided tour, but you’ll appreciate it more that way; the history and current practices are quite fascinating!

 People watch and marvel at the architectural beauty that is Metropol Parasol, aka Las Setas.
 Skip paying for views of the city here (you already saw the view from La Giralda) and once you’ve had your fill, head to dinner.

 If you’re looking for a locals tapas bar, then get yourself to Ovejas Negras for some Spanish-fusion: I recommend the risotto, bruschetta, and octopus.
 This is an excellent place to end your evening (or begin it, if you’re a night owl)!